 It is said that the wooden image of the Holy Child kept on returning to the same spot even after elders attempted to transfer it to another parish nearby.
 Townsfolk began to revere the area and built a nipa hut to house the wooden image.

-Later on the Francisican friars and the residents agreed to have a stone chapel erected on the hallowed spot, including the water hole where a natural spring can still be seen today.
+Later, the Franciscan friars and the residents agreed to erect a stone chapel on the hallowed spot, including the water hole where a natural spring can still be seen today.
 The water hole was turned into a well, and the water is said to result in miraculous healing for the sick.

-Today, the well is sealed shut but a shrine was build on the same spot where the well used to be.
+Today, the well is sealed shut, but a shrine was built in the same spot where the well used to be.